Dekrazi/script_viewer/README.md

 Write short description at the last line of each script file to get brief info about it in Script Viewer.

-#### Note
-- Ensure that the directory specified in `scriptsFolder` is accessible and contains the files you want to list.
-- This program assumes that the last line of each file contains meaningful information.
-If this is not the case for your files, you may need to modify the `readLastLineAsDesc` function to suit your needs.

 #### License
 This project is licensed under the [MIT License](LICENSE).
 Feel free to use and modify it according to your requirements.